hrep-vax/dbf_spa/README.md

 ## Project setup
 - Run `npm install` to download and install Javascript dependencies
+- Run `npm build:css` to initialize Tailwind's CSS configuration.
+Run this command everytime you make changes to tailwind.config
 - Create a `.env.development.local` from the `.env` file.
 Point the `VUE_APP_API_URL` variable to your local or remote API server

 ### Compiles and hot-reloads for development